-To change the background, tap the Windows Start button and tap Settings > Personalization.
+To change the background, press the Windows key or select the Windows Start button and select Settings > Personalization > Lock screen.
 From here you can:

 - · Select a background image for the lock screen

-- Turn the Slide show on or off
+- · Turn the Slideshow on or off

-- Select lock screen apps.
+- · Select lock screen apps.